xu2xulim/Space-Butler/Documentation/Introduction.md

 `{"card_id" : "{triggercardidlong}", "address" : "60 Lincoln Center Plaza, New York, NY 10023, United States", "locationName" : "The Juilliard School"}`

 In the above case, the {triggercardidlong} is a Trello variable and when the request is called, Trello automation will insert the value of the card id.

+In Trello, the following prefixes are commonly used :

+- {trigger...}
+- {copy...}
+- {new...}
+- {multiplier...}
+- {previous...}
+- etc

 For more information on Trello variables, visit this [help page](https://help.trello.com/article/1157-variables).